soarqin/DSP_Mods/LabOpt/README.md

 * Insert into or pick from any level of Matrix Labs apply to base level actually.
 * Increased capacity input and output of Matrix Labs to 15 and 30, to avoid lack of supply or output jam.

+## Notes
+* If get any lab not working, just save and reload the game to fix it as a temporary solution.

 ## Known issue
 * In researching mode, you will find the progress circle runs faster on stacked Labs
   * This is normal due to mechanism of calculation, it does not change the real consumptions and output hashes.